Social Icons

 Directed by Rich Christiano

-In reality the plot has holes, if that is what you want to know, but the plot is straight forward fun: Set in 1890, a Bible professor Russell Carlisle (D. David Morin) wrote a book titled The Changing Times, which promotes good morals without discussing Christ.
-His publishers believe the book is going to have a good sale if he (Carlisle) can get the board of the Grace Bible Seminary where he teaches to endorse the book.
+The plot does have its holes, but it’s straightforward and fun: Set in 1890, a Bible professor named Russell Carlisle (played by D. David Morin) writes a book titled The Changing Times, which promotes good morals without mentioning deeper spiritual principles.
+His publishers believe the book will sell well if Carlisle can get the board of Grace Bible Seminary, where he teaches, to endorse it.

 0 comments: